 One of the peripheral benefits of practicing regular sessions of deep work is you will find your self-discipline becomes stronger.
 Self-discipline is the foundation of achieving so many things in life, from your goals to improvements in your health and relationships.

 Many of the reasons we find it difficult to maintain a good work-life balance is because much of the work we have to do is done in fits and starts.
-When this happens, there is often the need to do catch-up work in the evenings or at weekends.
+When this happens, there is often the need to do catch-up work in the evenings or on the weekends.

 Deep work forces you to decide what work is important and what work would have the biggest positive impact on your projects.
 When you begin practicing deep work regularly, you start to focus more on the high value work and less on the low value work.